Welcome to Shibuya Crossing, Tokyo!

 McMeal price Japan/your country

-Read more about Tokyo in our Tokyo Travel Guide which gives you a lot of practical advice and travel tips for your Tokyo stay (vibe, see & do, accommodation, price level, transport, safety, climate, history):
+Read more about Tokyo in our Tokyo Travel Guide, which gives you more helpful information and travel tips for your Tokyo stay (see & do, accommodation, price level, transportation, safety, climate, history):

 Do you need a 3-day itinerary in Tokyo?
-Then you may want to take a look at this itinerary which includes a large number of top sights in Tokyo:
+Then you might want to take a look at this itinerary, which includes a number of top attractions in Tokyo:

-If you are in Tokyo for 2 days, you may consider our 2-day itinerary: See Tokyo in 2 Days
+If you are in Tokyo for 2 days, consider our 2-day itinerary: See Tokyo in 2 Days

-Read next: Hotel with a Japanese Onsen in Tokyo and Where to Watch Sumo Training in Tokyo to find inspiration for where to stay in a local ryokan with a common hot bath – and where to go to watch sumo wrestling training at one of Tokyo’s sumo stables.
+Read next: Hotel with a Japanese Onsen in Tokyo and Where to Watch Sumo Training in Tokyo for inspiration on where to stay in a local ryokan with a communal hot bath – and where to go to watch sumo wrestling practice at one of Tokyo’s sumo stables.

 Travel Insurance / Visa